alexconst/alexconst.github.io/technical/packer.md

             "ami_description": "packer debian 8 jessie"
         }
 ```
-The `ssh_username` here used is the one that already exists in the original `source_ami` image template, which in our case was created by Debian.
+The `ssh_username` here used is the one that already exists in the original `source_ami` image template, which in our case is a Debian image that was created by members of the Debian project.

 ## Provisioners